-Bleach is another great choice for cleaning kitchen sponges.
-It kills viruses, molds, and germs in addition to bacteria.
+Bleach is another excellent choice for cleaning kitchen sponges.
+It kills viruses, molds, and germs, in addition to bacteria.
 At first, you should mix 3/4 cup bleach in 1 gallon of water.
 Soak the kitchen sponge for 5 minutes.
 Rinse well in mildly hot water and your work is done.

 Caution: Both bleach and vinegar have a strong odor.
 Always work in a well-ventilated room when cleaning with bleach.
 If you prefer to avoid these solutions, we share how to clean the kitchen sponge with heat and water.

 Using a microwave is another excellent way to kill kitchen sponge bacteria.
 When using this method, always soak a kitchen sponge in water first as a dry sponge can start a fire.
 Please place it in a shallow microwave-safe container.
 Moist the sponge for 5 minutes.
 Let it cool for 15 minutes.
 Remove the kitchen sponge from the microwave and drain out the excess water.

 how to disinfect a sponge in boiling water: